 Together with the title, these are the two pieces of information the eventual conference audience will use to decide if they want to come to your session or not.

-This is where you sell your talk idea, and this is the place as a reviewer, I have seen so many good proposals with interesting ideas fail to make the cut because they simply didn’t include enough detail.
+This is where you sell your talk idea, and the place, as a reviewer, I have seen so many good proposals with interesting ideas fail to make the cut because they simply didn’t include enough detail.

 This is where my advice differs from other’s you’ll read on the web.
 Many pieces of advice encourage you to write less in your description, sometimes out of recognition that the organisers are busy and you don’t wish to burden them.
 I wanted to take some time to explain why I push every speaker to write more detail.